KevinITS-site/KevinITS-site.github.io/another-page.md

 } <br>
 </p>

 The query gave us no results, even if there were no syntax errors.
-For this reason, we decided to broaden the query and ask for a simple list all instances of Alternative Dating to see if any exists:
+For this reason, we decided to broaden the query and ask for a simple list all instances of <a href= " https://w3id.org/arco/ontology/context-description/AlternativeDating">a-cd:alternativeDating</a> to see if any exists:

 <p style="background-color: Azure; padding: 5px;">
 PREFIX a-cd: <https://w3id.org/arco/ontology/context-description/> <br>